trivishnu/async/README.md

-# task-runner
+# async
-async package to run goroutine as task and handle panics in routine
+async package to run goroutine as task and handle panics and timeout in routine